 a) you choose to defer payment beyond that age, up to your 75th birthday at the latest, or

-b) you elect to have them paid on or after age 55 and before age 65.
+b) you elect to have them paid between age 55 and 65.
 You would not need your council’s consent, or

-c) depending on your council’s published discretions policy, you request payment on or after age 50 and before age 55.
+c) depending on your council’s published discretions policy, you request payment between age 50 and age 55.
 You would need your council’s consent for the benefits to be paid, or

 d) you become permanently incapable of discharging efficiently the duties of the office you had held because of ill health or infirmity of mind or body.
 In this event, the deferred benefits can be paid immediately, regardless of your age.